What’s Shipageddon & Do You Need to Know About It?

 NBC, New York Times, and the Washington Post – none of which is my favorite news source – have all been throwing the word into headlines and articles.
 The word has started catching on elsewhere as well.
 So what is shipageddon?
 Is it something the media is inventing to create fear, get clicks, and drive an agenda, or is it a dramatic name to spotlight something we actually should pay attention to?

-Basically, shipageddon is the already much increased online shopping because of the pandemic meeting the holiday season and potentially resulting in a large logjam of shipping goods and shortages on store shelves.
+Basically, shipageddon is the already much increased online shopping as it began to hire a company to increase online sales but because of the pandemic meeting the holiday season and potentially resulting in a large logjam of shipping goods and shortages on store shelves.

 Despite its appearance in the Washington Post and it sounding like an excuse for why Amazon won’t be delivering your Christmas orders on time, shipageddon is not a completely manufactured story to push Jeff Bezos’s agenda.
 That’s not to say the media won’t use or isn’t using shipageddon to drive agendas; I have already seen it used as a reason to vote for one presidential candidate over the other when whom you vote for in the upcoming election isn’t going to impact shipping this holiday season.